-Did you know that more than half of your home’s energy costs are needed for your heating and cooling?
-This is why it’s so important to have an energy-efficient HVAC system.
+Where you aware that more than half of your home’s energy costs are for your heating and cooling?
+This is why it’s essential to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system calculates how effective your furnace is at turning natural gas into heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at natural gas into heat.
 An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while generating heat.

-In 2022, the U.S. government proposed new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save money and encourage sustainability.
+In 2022, the Biden Administration revealed new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save homeowners money and stimulate sustainability.

 - Save Americans $1.9 billion annually.

-With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-For the time being, very little, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
+Currently, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

 Guide to Condensing Furnaces